xamarin/xamarin-forms-samples/UserInterface/CustomLayout/WrapLayout/README.md

 ---
 name: WrapLayout
-description: This sample demonstrates an orientation-sensitive `WrapLayout` class that arranges its children horizontally across the page, and then wraps the di...
+description: This sample demonstrates an orientation-sensitive WrapLayout class that arranges its children horizontally across the page, and then wraps the display of subsequent children to additional rows.
 topic: sample
 languages:
 - csharp